Industrial turnover index overview

 Information on industrial turnover is often collected by business surveys.
 However, quite a number of National Statistical Institutes rely on administrative sources, i.e. VAT declarations, to obtain the data.

 According to the European business statistics regulation and the Implementing regulation data on service turnover have to be made available by the National Statistical Institutes on a monthly basis.
 European aggregates are calculated by summing up weighted national indices.
 The weights correspond to the share of the countries in the turnover of industrial activities in the base year.

 All results for the indicator of turnover in industries are published on the Eurostat website.

 The turnover indicator in industry represents the development of sales in industry.
-It is therefore a value indicator which is influenced by two factors: changes in prices of the traded industrial goods and changes of the traded volumes of goods.
+It is therefore a value indicator that is influenced by two factors: changes in prices of the traded industrial goods and changes of the traded volumes of goods.
 Apart from the influence of price changes which constitute a differences between turnover and production volumes there are also some other methodological differences, e.g. production figures include stocked good which are not yet sold.
-Nevertheless the connection between both indicators is relatively close as is indicated by Figure 2 which represents the seasonally adjusted monthly indicator values for turnover and production in industry for the years 2005 - 2021.
+In general the connection between both indicators was relatively close as is indicated by Figure 2 which represents the seasonally adjusted monthly indicator values for turnover and production in industry for the years 2005 - 2022.
+Figure 2 also shows that since the end of 2020 industrial production more or less stagnated while industrial turnover grew quite dynamically (with an average monthly rate of 1.4 %).
+As a consequence the index of industrial turnover is now more than 30 % higher than the index for industrial production.

 - Industry (NACE Rev.2) (t_sts_ind)